juliankrieger/wishlist-rs/README.md

 ## Notes

+### Why did you build this?

+I wanted to include a list of wanted items on my personal homepage without just linking to my Amazon wishlist.

 ### Why does this not make use of Amazon's ASIN?

 To request item information via [their Product Advertising API](https://webservices.amazon.com/paapi5/documentation/get-items.html), the user would need a P-API account.
 These are pretty hard to come by and not given out to just anybody by Amazon.